MRAlirad/js-unit-testing/Note.md

 ## Parameterized Tests (Data Driven Test)

 a way to run the same test multiple times with different sets of inpu data.

+## Setup and Teardown

+Sometimes we need to create a consitent environment before running our tests and to clean up any resources or state after the tests have executed.
+For example, before runnig our tests, we may want to set up a database conncetion, create necessary tables with data and so on.
+And after our tests, we want to do clean up.